 Imperial ciders, which borrow terminology from the beer world, refer to ciders with higher-than-average alcohol content and bold flavors.
 It varies widely, of course, but most ciders hover between 4 and 7% ABV, while imperial ciders break on through to the other side of 8%.
 In beer brewing, the higher ABV is achieved by adding extra grains and hop, but in cidermaking, it’s all about more sugars present at the time of fermentation.
 More sugar = more food for the yeasts = more alcohol.
 To do this, some cideries use riper apples, which have developed a higher sugar content, or add fresh sweet juice or other sweetening agents during fermentation.
 The result is a “big” cider, both in terms of flavor and booziness — when drinking these, just remember that many are pretty much twice as strong as other ciders that you may enjoy!

 Portland Cider Co.
-Perfect 10: Weighing in at a whopping 10% ABV, this English Scrumpy-inspired cider from Portland Cider Co. is made up of a blend of 100% Northwest apples, fermented cold and slow.
+Perfect 10: Weighing in at 10% ABV, this English Scrumpy-inspired cider from Portland Cider Co. is made up of a blend of 100% Northwest apples, fermented cold and slow.
 Another two months rest helps the cider to develop its rich apple flavors and aromas, and then a touch of juice is added to sweeten and balance the cider, resulting in harmonious tannic structure and acidity.

 Schilling Cider Excelsior Mango: One of Schilling’s core lineup of ciders is an imperial cider (Excelsior), so you know it means business!
-One of this cidery’s newest releases is a twist on the concept: Mango Excelsior, for a sun-kissed approach to the style.
+One of this cidery’s boozier releases is a twist on the concept: Mango Excelsior, for a sun-kissed approach to the style.
 Real mangoes are blended with Pacific Northwest-grown apples and European heirloom cider fruit with a hit of lime zest.
 At 9.1% ABV, this tropical treat brings a welcome taste of summer whatever the weather outside!

 2 Towns Cosmic Crisp: Another imperial cider with an outer-space theme, 2 Towns’ Cosmic Crisp leans hard on the famous zippy, sweet flavors of Cosmic Crisp apples.
 This Washington State-grown apple is a cross between Enterprise and Honeycrisp that is sweet, tart and super-juicy.
 This cider is a blend of fresh-pressed Cosmic Crisp and Northwest apples, with bright, fruit-forward aromatics and a high-acid profile.